There's No Such Thing as a Free Lunch

 A Look at Opportunity Cost

-Whether or not you are successful in life depends almost entirely on how well you manage your own, personal opportunity cost.
+Whether or not you are successful in life depends almost entirely on how well you manage your own personal opportunity cost.
 What if Julia Child hadn't begun cooking at age 37?
-What if Sam Walton hadn't started Wal-Mart stores at 44 years old?
-What if Warren Buffett had listened to his father, Howard Graham, and his mentor, Benjamin Graham, and not gone to work in the investment industry?
-The opportunity cost of each of those decisions would have been staggering.
+What if Sam Walton hadn't started Walmart stores at 44 years old?
+What if Warren Buffett had listened to his father, Howard Buffett, and his mentor, Benjamin Graham, and not gone to work in the investment industry?
+In retrospect, the opportunity cost of each of those decisions would have been staggering.

-The More You Know, the More You Can Protect Against Opportunity Cost Mistakes
+Protect Against Opportunity Cost Mistakes

 The biggest warning to new investors, especially young investors, is that doing nothing is, itself, a choice.
 That means it has opportunity costs.
 By not investing when you have the chance, the foregone wealth is staggering.
-Let's look at a few examples and scenarios.